-Regenerative medicine is an experimental form of medical treatment that involves the use of live cells or tissue to help restore normal function to dead or damaged parts of the body.
+Progressive treatment is an experimental form of medical treatment that involves the use of live cells or tissue to help restore normal function to dead or damaged parts of the body.

 Stem cell treatment can have a number of different and diverse applications.
 It can be used in the treatment of burns, diabetes, and Parkinson's disease; in bone marrow transplants; in the fields of dentistry and ophthalmology, and now in the treatment of hair loss, as well.

-Regenerative medicine being used to help with hair loss is a relatively recent development.
+Progressive medicine being used to help with hair loss is a relatively recent development.
 For years, the research into the process was fraught with difficulties and setbacks.
 It is only lately that scientists have really begun to practice and perfect the various treatments possible.

 There are two ways regenerative medicine can be used to treat hair loss.
-A stem cell hair transplant and with PRP injections.

 The stem cell hair transplant involves removing a small piece of skin from a person's body.
 Hair follicles are then harvested from this piece of skin.
 These hair follicles are taken and cloned in a laboratory setting.
 Once enough hair has been created, it is then implanted back into the patient's head.